-Financial and risk measures are the main criteria used by the Board to determine the annual bonus pool allocation and include:
+Financial and risk measures are the main criteria used by the Board to determine the annual bonus pool allocation, with funding primarily based on:

 - a.
 A threshold hurdle requiring the achievement of 95% of the targeted cash earnings for the financial year; and - b.
 A maximum potential bonus pool allocation based on 110% of the targeted cash earnings result.